-When an initial notice has been served (under article 47(5)) and the level of any additional daily penalty can be determined, a penalty notice will be served, confirming the total amount due (the further notice).
+When the level of any additional daily penalty can be determined, a further penalty notice will be served, confirming the total amount due (the further notice).
 This notice will also specify the date by which the amount due must be paid.

-Where OPRED elects to use its discretion and to withdraw the penalty notice, it will issue a notice under article 48(2)(c) additionally a formal letter will be issued advising that we will maintain a record of the contravention for a period of three years and that it may be considered when determining appropriate enforcement action should further contraventions of the 2020 Order occur.
+Where OPRED elects to use its discretion and not impose a penalty, a formal letter will be issued advising that we will maintain a record of the contravention for a period of three years and that it may be considered when determining appropriate enforcement action should further contraventions of the 2020 Order occur.
 The record of the contravention will not be published.